 A self-professed map addict, Gary Gale has worked in the mapping and location space for over 20 years through a combination of luck and occasional good judgement.
 He is co-founder and director of Malstow Geospatial, a consultancy firm offering bespoke consulting and services in the geospatial, geotechnology, maps and location based services fields.
 A Fellow of the Royal Geographical Society, he tweets about maps, writes about them, and even occasionally makes them.

-Randal Hale (@rjhale) is the owner of North River Geographic Systems, and is owned by a small toothless Siamese cat.
+Randal Hale (@rjhale) is the owner of North River Geographic Systems, and is the current leader of GeoHipster.
 When not sitting in a canoe (which he doesn’t do nearly enough of), you’ll find him looking for clients, speaking at conferences, and attempting to annoy the GIS establishment.
-Depending on when you are reading this he is/was serving on the boards of Georgia URISA and Mid-South ASPRS.
+If you need something related to geohipster – give me a shout!

-Paul Ramsey is a Solutions Engineer at CartoDB.
-He has been working with geospatial software for over 15 years: consulting to government and industry, building a geospatial software company, and programming on open source.
+Paul Ramsey has been working with geospatial software for over 15 years: consulting to government and industry, building a geospatial software company, and programming on open source.
 He co-founded the PostGIS spatial database project in 2001, and is currently an active developer and member of the project steering committee.
 In 2008, Paul received the Sol Katz Award for achievement in open source geospatial software.
 Paul speaks and teaches regularly at conferences around the world.

-Amy Smith is a Geospatial Data and Technology Specialist with Fehr & Peers in San Francisco.
-She’s had some great opportunities working with geographic information systems in a variety of fields, including environmental studies, satellite imagery analysis, water resources, and transportation planning.
-Amy currently spends her days working with an amazing group of people focused on improving transportation in our communities.
-In her free time she enjoys exploring the hills of San Francisco.
+Amy Smith is a data scientist on Uber’s Policy, Research and Economics team in San Francisco.
+She’s had some great opportunities working with geospatial technologies in a variety of fields, including environmental monitoring, water resources, and transportation planning.
+Amy currently spends her days researching urban mobility in cities around the world, and making lots of maps.

 Ralph Straumann (blog, website, Twitter) is senior consultant with EBP (geospatial blog) in Zurich, Switzerland.
 He works with the private sector as well as with all levels of government to design their data-centric workflows and info products.
 He holds a PhD from the University of Zurich with specializations in GIS, remote sensing, cartography and political science.
 Besides, he’s a visiting researcher at the Uni of Oxford, UK, investigating user-generated content and social networks.
 Otherwise he likes travelling, biking, enjoying nature and taking (and failing to sort) photographs.